 Hiding in plain sight is a key point we all need to know.
 It’s this: No one can hurt you without your permission.
 Holding onto anger is like holding onto a hot coal or drinking poison to harm your perceived enemies.
 Either way, it’s you that gets harmed in the long run.

 Psychodynamic approaches to therapy, whereby you regurgitate your past, are proven to be highly flawed and lacking in evidence.
 In my own field of hypnotherapy, regressive and psycho-analytical approaches lack quality evidence to support them yet are still taught without any accompanying critique by a great many hypnotherapy schools and colleges.
 These kinds of approaches, among numerous other criticisms, tend to permit people to blame their past and make the past responsible for who they have become and who they are.
 Of course we are products of our experience, but we do not have to be passive recipients of how the past continues to shape us.

-You may like to visit these articles I have written on the subject before if you are interested in exploring this further, though they are a digression from today’s article:
+You may like to visit this important article I have written on the subject before if you are interested in exploring this further, though it is a digression from today’s article:

 5 Ways To Alter Your Perception Of The Past: